buraksirali/Backend-Case-Study/README.md

 }

 - Each time service is built, example data are put into the database to test with.
 Information about inserted data is included in an Excel Sheet in repository's root folder.
+- **Any data inserted into the database during service is runnig will be truncated after next build.**

 # Tech-stack
 - ASP.Net 6.0